Future!Peter: Ahahaha, I see you and your counterpart have taken to calling eachother by your first names. It's good to know you've...bonded.

 Ijuuin Enzan of Rockman.EXE is called by his given name.
 However, his counterpart Eugene Chaud's given name comes up precious few times over the course of six games, and only when he is introducing himself by his full name.
 In fact, it's so unknown that Chaud's NT Warrior version was dubbed into "Chaud Blaze".
-The dubbers apparently couldn't be bothered to find out that Chaud wasn't his first name.
+The dubbers apparently couldn't be bothered to find out that Chaud wasn't his first name (either that, or they did know, but simply just didn't care).
 (It was also mispronounced as "Chodd".)

 Cidolfas Orlandu/Orlandeau (differing translations) of Final Fantasy Tactics is generally known by either his last name or as T.G.
 Cid (short for Thunder God Cid).
 The game system itself refers to him by his last name, though every other character is referred to by their first name.

 Aldebert Steiner of Final Fantasy IX is almost always referred to as Steiner, or occasionally "Rusty" by Zidane.
 He also holds the privilege of being the only Final Fantasy character to have his surname determined by the player.

 Not exactly a true full name, but it still counts: Solid Snake is usually addressed as "Snake" and never as "Solid", even when he is mentioned alongside his clone brothers, "Solidus" and "Liquid", who share the "Snake" codename.
 "Big Shell Evil", one of the "Snake Tales" in Metal Gear Solid 2: Substance even lampshades this.